jargondizza/assignment-3--computer-and-network-administration--mwd-260--spring-2020/README.md

 Write a script that checks whether a program exists on your machine.
 If it doesn’t, it should try to fetch the program via `apt install`. (_`12` pts_)

 ```
+#!/bin/bash
+if ! which command > /dev/null;
+then
+    echo "Command not found, but can be installed.
+Install? (y/n)"
+    read
+    if "$ANSWER" = "y"; then
+        sudo apt install command
+    fi
+fi
+exit 0
 ```

 ### Question 3